-Sons of Veterans Auxiliary.
-Section 4.
+Sons of Veterans Auxiliary Section 4.
 The rights of honorary membership shall be re-Section 4.
-The rights of monotar, membership shall be re-stricted to the privilege of sitting in the meetings of the Camp stricted to the privilege of sitting in the incettings of the Camp by which it is conterred, without taking any part in the busi-ness thereof, and with the further limitation that no honorary ness thereof, and the permitted to come into possession of the signs, member small be permitted to come into possession of the signs, member span or other secret methods of identification progrips, passwords or other secret methods of identification progrips, passwords of the Order.
-No provisions of this Convided in the Ritual of the Pules and Possulations stitution nor of the Rules and Regulations of the Order shall apply to an honorary member unless it is specifically stated therein that it is to so apply.
+The rights of monorar, membership snall be restricted to the privilege of sitting in the meetings of the Camp stricted to the privilege of sitting in the meetings of the Camp which it is not red, without taking any part in the business thereof, with the further limitation that no honorary ness thereof. ness thereor, member small be a rmitted to come into possession of the signs, member suan of the Secret methods of identification progrips. grips, vided in the Pitual of the Order.
+No provisions of this Convided in the Pitual of the Order. stitution nor of the Rules and Regulations of the Order shall apply to an borovary member unless it is specifically stated therein that it is to so apply.

-Section 5.
-Regulations for admission to membership, not conflicting with this Article, shall be as prescribed by the Commandery-in-Chief."
+s ion 5 Regulations for admission to membership, not connecting with this Article, shall be as prescribed by the Commandery-in-Chiel."